keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-application-delivery.md

 === "dev/Chart.yaml"

+    The `Chart.yaml` that is required by helm:

     ```yaml
     {% include "./assets/multi-stage-delivery/chart.yaml" %}
     ```

 === "dev/values.yaml"

+    The `values.yaml` file contains configurable properties
+    for the application, such as the version of the service that should be deployed, and other metadata that is passed to the `KeptnAppContext`, such as the Git commit ID that caused the deployment of a new version (this value for the `commitID` property is set automatically using the `$ARGOCD_APP_REVISION` environment variable provided by Argo CD.
+    During the promotion phase of a new deployment, a pull request to copy the content of this file to the helm chart containing the helm chart for the `production` stage will be created.
+    Therefore, after merging the pull request, the version that has been deployed into `dev` and has passed all checks there, will then be deployed into `production`.

     ```yaml
     {% include "./assets/multi-stage-delivery/values-dev.yaml" %}
     ```

+    1. The commitID will be automatically set by Argo CD

 **Production Stage:**

 === "production/templates/application.yaml"

+    This file contains the manifests for the application in the `dev` stage, including the Kubernetes `Deployment`/`Service` definition,
+    as well as the `KeptnAppContext` that contains a `metadata` section which includes properties that should be added to the OpenTelemetry spans that are generated during the deployment of the application.

     ```yaml
     {% include "./assets/multi-stage-delivery/application-production.yaml" %}